Lithium–silicon battery: Solid electrolyte interphase layer

-Starting from the first cycle of lithium-ion battery operation, the electrolyte decomposes to form lithium compounds on the anode surface, producing a layer called the solid-electrolyte interface (SEI).
+Starting from the first cycle of lithium-ion battery operation, the electrolyte decomposes to form lithium compounds on the anode surface, producing a layer called the solid electrolyte interface (SEI).
 For both silicon and graphite anodes, this SEI layer is the result of the reduction potential of the anode.
 During cycling, electrons flow in and out of the anode through its current collector.
 Due to the strong voltages present during anode operation, these electrons will decompose the electrolyte molecules at the anode surface.
-The properties and evolution of the SEI fundamentally affect the overall battery performance through multiple different mechanisms.
+The properties and evolution of the SEI fundamentally affect the overall battery performance through various mechanisms.
 Since the SEI layer contains numerous lithium compounds, the production of the SEI reduces the total charge capacity of the battery by consuming some of the lithium that would otherwise be used to store charge.
-This is a degradation mechanism known as Loss of Lithium Inventory (LLI).
-Furthermore, the SEI’s lithium permeability affects the amount of lithium that the anode can store, while the SEI’s electronic resistivity determines how fast the SEI grows (the more electronically conductive, the more the electrolyte will be reduced and the faster the SEI will grow).
+This degradation mechanism is known as loss of lithium inventory (LLI).
+Furthermore, the SEI's lithium permeability affects the amount of lithium that the anode can store, while the SEI's electronic resistivity determines how fast the SEI grows (the more electronically conductive, the more the electrolyte will be reduced and the faster the SEI will grow).
 When using lithium hexafluorophosphate (LiPF6) salts dissolved in a carbonate solvent, one of the most frequently used electrolyte compositions, SEI formation can also be caused by chemical reactions between the electrolyte and trace amounts of water, producing hydrofluoric acid (HF) that further reduces performance.
 In a lithium-silicon battery, the SEI plays an especially important role in capacity degradation, due to the large volumetric changes during cycling.
 Expansion and contraction of the anode material cracks the SEI layer that has formed on top of it, exposing more of the anode material to direct contact with the electrolyte, which results in further SEI production and LLI-based degradation.